Schedule/Assignments

 2. It is written in a legible and well-organize style with concepts and illustrative examples clearly articulated.

-3. The journal has a minimum of fifteen (15) entries (2 for each of the six blocks; a minimum of one page each in length with the last entry 4-6 pages in length).
+3. The journal has a minimum of fifteen (15) entries (3 for each of the four blocks; a minimum of one page each in length with the last entry, the

-3. Seminar Presentations and Discussions.
+B. Seminar Presentations and Discussions.
 As this course is presented in a seminar format, the second activity involves student presentations, leading discussion on various reading assignments, and effectively articulating, critiquing and/or advocating for particular theoretical and/or research positions.
 The specific number of presentations and readings will be assigned at the beginning of the semester, depending on student interests and the total student enrollment in the seminar.

 When presenting a particular topic and set of readings, focus on specific texts and passages from the assigned textbooks that are representative of the key ideas or positions you are considering.
 The texts should be from the actual writings of a theorist or writer you are representing and assigned to you.
-With the pages of the text referenced in the textbook, the text can then be considered and hermeneutically interpreted by all the seminar participants.
+With the pages of the text referenced in the textbook, the text can then be considered and interpreted by all the seminar participants.

 • Isolate, engage and explore the various meanings of key passages and sentences within a text.
+What is being stated?

 It is critical that we engage and dwell in the actual texts of our books.
 It is also critical that we try to get everyone in the seminar to engage and participate in the interpretation of the text passages isolated for discussion.